 - Plan to share your perspective also as these conversations need to be a two-way dialogue.
 Try to know from your employee what they enjoy about work, but also what could be better — including some areas where you as a manager can improve

 Things to ask employees in a Retention interview-

 - Purpose– What makes coming to work exciting?

 - Impact– Do you feel positive about the impact of your work?

 - Professional Goals – What is that that you want to do at work that is not happening?

 - Vision – Do you see your career goals aligned with those of the company?

 - Engagement level – Within the last 6 months, what is one thing that made you feel ‘Happy’ and ‘Frustrated’ at work?

-- Change Driver – Would you do anything differently, if given responsibility to lead as a manager?
+- Change Driver – Would you do anything differently, if given the responsibility to lead as a manager?

 In short, employees are moving and not quitting.
 Don’t wait until the exit interview to find out what was missing in your employee retention strategy.
-Take action to ensure your employees feel heard by their manager, recognized for their contributions, and are given meaningful opportunities to do their best work.
+Take action to ensure your employees feel heard by their manager, recognized for their contributions, and given meaningful opportunities to do their best work.
 The resulting sense of loyalty can be the determining factor in whether or not your employees will stick around.
-At the end of the day, following the above process will give you results provided you / company are doing it with the right intention and not just trying to do purpose washing.
+At the end of the day, following the above process will give you results provided you / the company are doing it with the right intention and not just trying to do purpose washing.